caiofcm/filter_pandoc_run_py/README.md

 ## Getting Help

-If you have any difficulties with *pandoc_run_python*, please feel welcome to [file an issue] on github so that we can help.
+If you have any difficulties with *filter_pandoc_run_py*, please feel welcome to [file an issue] on github so that we can help.

 [file an issue]: https://github.com/